 We are unable to find end-user software for the Elan Foot, though there is software for clinicians to configure the foot.

 Consequently, it appears that users are unable to create different settings for different shoes or to exert any personal control over ankle stiffness settings.
 This suggests that the Elan can only be configured for one heel height and that users must visit their prosthetist’s office to change this.
-We have asked Blatchford to verify this point but they have not responded.
+It is best to confirm this with your prosthetist.

 According to our information from individual users, the Elan Foot sells for between $15,000 to $20,000 US inclusive of all prosthetist fees.